-It's 6 am when you scramble into the only available matatu at the stage and head for the window seat.
+It's 6 am when you scramble into the only available matatu on the stage and head for the window seat.
 You settle in and whip out your phone to catch up with Edgar Obare.
-A little gossip is food to the soul, right?
+A little gossip is a food to the soul, right?
 Maybe you found an older matatu today and the radio volume is low enough for you to read that book you have been carrying around in your bag for two weeks.
 Just as you are getting down to it, a man boards and makes for the seat right next to you.
 He plops on it, leans back, and spreads his legs wide apart like he is at a bonfire.

 Is It Boys Being Boys?

 When it happens, we lump it up together with all those other annoying things that Kenyan men do like scratching their crotch in public, peeing on the roadside, or letting their index finger linger on your palm when you shake their hand, and say it’s what men do.
 It's boys being boys.